qiime2/paper2/sphinx_docs/index.rst

-metric name, our sample metadata file, a comma separated list of covariates to include in the model, the random effect variable (day_of_life), the column name from the metadata file containing the numeric state (i.e day_of_life), as well as the column name from the metadata file containing the individuals' id names to track through time.
+metric name, our sample metadata file, a comma separated list of covariates to include in the model, the random effect variable (day_of_life), the column name from the metadata file containing the numeric state (i.e day_of_life), as well as the column name from the metadata file containing the individuals' ID names to track through time.
 Unlike the group significant tests in the previous steps, LME models can handle continuous variables, therefore, we will utilize our full dataset by calling on the day_of_life column instead of month.
 We'll